 Use twin sized flat sheets.
 Depending on how wide the windows are, you may want to cut the sheet legnthwise as opposed to widthwise.
 The advantage to cutting the width of the sheet is that you really don't have to make a side seam.
 Decide how long you want the valence, double it and add about 5" for seams and a top ruffle before cutting the sheet - if you use wider than a standard rod, you'll have to add a few more inches to the strip you cut.
 If you need to make side seams, this is when to do it.
 Then fold the strip in half, right sides together, and sew a seam about 1/2" from the open edge.
 Then turn it right side out and iron it flat.
 Make two seams about 1 1/2" apart to accomodate a standard rod.
 If you make the higher seam about 1" from the top , it makes a bit of a ruffle when it's on the rod.

-If you'd like to be a bit fancier, try this site: http://www.alte ve-windows.com/.
-They're a bit more detailed.
+If you'd like to be a bit fancier, try this site: www.alternative-windows.com/

 Thanky you!
 I like the Sheets idea....a little less expensive on the fabric.

 This may help you: